opensearch-project/documentation-website/_opensearch/install/quickstart.md

         }
     }
     ```
-1. Select the triangle icon at the top right of the request to submit the query.
+1. Choose the triangle icon at the top right of the request to submit the query.
 You can also submit the request by pressing `Ctrl+Enter` (or `Cmd+Enter` for Mac users).
 To learn more about using the OpenSearch Dashboards console for submitting queries, see [Running queries in the console]({{site.url}}{{site.baseurl}}/dashboards/run-queries/).

 ## Next steps